roberttidey/RPi_Cam_Web_Interface/README.md

 experimental version of cmd_pipe.php to persist the values from web.
 Previous one is still there called cmd_pipeOld.php.
 If any problems then restore this back to cmd_pipe.php

+7th March
+raspimjpeg now clears out any commands left in Pipe during start up config files are reloaded if stopped and started via web interface System area has an extra button to reset user settings and revert to 'factory' defaults